aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/saveas/xlsx-to-xlsm/_index.md

 ---
-title: Aspose.Cells Cloud for Android - Save XLSX as XLSM
+title: Aspose.Cells Cloud Android SDK - Save XLSX as XLSM
-description: Use Aspose.Cells Cloud SDK for Android to effortlessly convert XLSX files to XLSM with full formula support.
-Try the free API now and integrate seamless Excel conversion into your Android app.
+description: Use Aspose.Cells Cloud SDK for Android to convert XLSX to XLSM quickly.
+Follow our step‑by‑step guide and code sample to integrate SaveAs API today.

 ---